 \subsubsection{Performance of tangles saturates fast with increasing number of cuts}

-In the section above we already saw that a small set of slightly better than random bipartitions is sufficient to yield satisfying results.
-In the next experiment we investigate the number of cuts more closely.
-We show that the performance saturates fast with increasing number of cuts.
-This is comforting: the number of cuts is no difficult parameter to fine tune.
+In the section above, we already saw that a small set of cuts slightly better than random is sufficient to yield satisfying results.
+In the next experiment, we investigate the number of cuts more closely.
+We show that the performance saturates fast with an increasing number of cuts.
+This observation is comforting: the number of cuts is no complex parameter to fine-tune.
 Figure~\ref{fig:sbm:cuts} shows two simple examples for two and five clusters.
-With increasing number of cuts the performance increases fast before saturating.
-For a very small set of bipartitions there sometimes exists more tangles than clusters in the data.
-With increasing number of cuts this number also stabilizes quickly.
+With an increasing number of cuts, the performance increases fast before saturating.
+While for a small set of cuts, sometimes more tangles than clusters exist, with a more significant number of cuts, this number also stabilizes quickly.